 Check the firewalls

 Here, you’ll need to verify whether the incorporated firewall caters to incoming and outgoing threats.
-You’re better off with a firewall that protects against intrusions from external sources while preventing malicious activating from leaving your network.
+You’re better off with a firewall that protects against intrusions from external sources while preventing malicious activity from leaving your network.
 Remember, it’s better to invest in a customisable firewall.

 Check technical support